tannerdolby/tannerdolby.com/src/writing/add-search-using-data-attr.md

 ---
-title: Add Search to a Static Site using Custom Data Attributes
+title: Add Search to a Static Site Using Custom Data Attributes
 date: 2020-11-17
 datetime: 2020-11-17 00:00:00 Z
 preview: Creating search functionality for a static site isn't always easy.
 Luckily, using custom data attributes and a bit of JavaScript.
 You can filter blog posts by comparing the search input to post titles and visually hide posts that don't match the search query.